XKCP/XKCP/usage-example.md

 Those examples can be adapted to support multiple input multiple output as well, by using a sequence of `Kra` and `Vatte` calls.

-### SANE mode (Authenticated Encryption)
+### Kravatte-SANE authenticated encryption

-SANE is an authenticated encryption scheme supporting sessions, the tag for the message n authenticates the full history of the session up to that point, i.e. the messages 1, 2, ..., n. <br>
+SANE is a nonce-based authenticated encryption scheme supporting sessions, the tag for the message _n_ authenticates the full history of the session up to that point, i.e., the messages 1, 2, ..., _n_.

 <details open>
    <summary>Authenticated Encryption: conversation example</summary>